cdietze/react-kt/README.md

 model on which clients will listen and to which they will react.

 It is a port in Kotlin of the [React project in java](https://github.com/threerings/react).
-It is still in early development.
-The idea is to make it usable in both JVM and JS.

 Building
 ---